Timeyin parked his car at the restaurant, pulled down the driver-side visor, and checked himself.

 Should she really be surprised?
 Could she really blame him?
 If she were in his shoes, would she not do the same?
 If she were violently attacked, would she not insist on at least a week in jail?
 So who was she to judge?

-If Ronke were not a woman, and she did not love her in spite of her wrongdoings, she would not be here.
+If Ronke were not in a vulnerable position, and she did not love her in spite of her wrongdoings, she would not be here.

 Akudo sighed, deep and long, then got up from where she sat at the hospital bed.